1. Redeployment Policy

 6.8.
 Where a member of staff is employed on an open ended contract, he/she can move to a fixed term role or be seconded to a vacant post, through redeployment.
 If that fixed term post expires without being renewed, the member of staff can re-join the Redeployment Register.
 (Note: entitlement to a redundancy payment, provided an offer of suitable alternative employment not being unreasonably refused, accrues after two years’ continuous service, irrespective of whether the contract is fixed term or permanent)

 7.1.
 All staff under notice of redundancy will be placed on the redeployment register by Human Resources.
+When this happens, they will be invited to a meeting to ensure they understand the procedure and the support available to them.

 7.2.
 Staff will normally remain on the redeployment register until their date of termination of employment (or until they have been successfully redeployed into another role).
 This is known as the ‘redeployment period’.